Namadu7/pbseqtool/README.md

 - For the 3DS games, automatically extract all .bseq files from the GARC file (found somewhere in the “a” folder).
 You will not need to use a separate GARC tool for this.
 - Convert .bseq files to more readable/editable .json files.
 - Convert those .json files back to .bseq files (and re-import them into a GARC if needed).
-- Convert a game’s .bseq files into ones closer to being usable in BD/SP (though they will still need to be edited by hand before they'll work).
+- Convert US/UM’s* .bseq files into ones closer to being usable in BD/SP (though they will still need to be edited by hand before they'll work).
+    * This feature only works with US/UM sequence files.
+While the menu option exists for other games, you will get lots of errors if you try it.

 ## What This Tool Cannot Do (yet)